mmoralesca82/proyectoFinalBackend-BootcampCodiGo/README.txt

 All microservices were implemented on Azure.
-To get more information, read "Presentcion de proyecto.pptx" file
+To get more information, read "Presentacion de proyecto.pptx" file